 941 Long St, Fountain Hill, PA 18015 | 610-867-0301

 Love the outdoors?
 You’ve come to the right place!
 Citizens and visitors to Fountain Hill can enjoy the many hiking/walking/biking opportunities within minutes of our little borough.

-, minutes from the borough, offers a flat surface on which to walk.
+The Lehigh Canal, minutes from the borough, offers a flat surface on which to walk.
 Catch the peace of the river!
 Leashed dogs are welcome.
-View Deleware and Lehigh Trail Map
+View Deleware and Lehigh Trail Map.

-offer trails behind the Lehigh University athletic facilities in Lower Saucon.
+Lehigh Fields offer trails behind the Lehigh University athletic facilities in Lower Saucon.
 While not wooded, the trails offer pleasant views through much of the way.
-Get Directions
+Get Directions.

-, just above Emmaus Avenue and a short drive from the borough, Big Rocks Park has beautiful views and a network of trails, some more challenging than others.
-Learn More
+Big Rocks Park, just above Emmaus Avenue and a short drive from the borough, Big Rocks Park has beautiful views and a network of trails, some more challenging than others.
+Learn More.

 If you find any special walks or hikes you’d like to share please let us know!